 2) Before starting the process, let me explain how it is going to work.

-Snapshots files must be merged with the original VDI file before using the CloneVDI Tool.
-Why? if a Virtual machine has several snapshots and you are running the latest version of VM, then the original VDI file will have the system state before the first snapshot created.
+Snapshots must be merged with the original VDI file before using the CloneVDI Tool.
+Why?
+Because if a Virtual machine has several snapshots, the current state of VM will be working from the snapshot file, not from the original VDi file.
+So, cloning the first original VDI file will not give the current state of the guest OS VM.

 Here is the example, I’m going to clone Fedora Virtual machine which is having several snapshots.
 Hard disk details as shown below.